To Oblige a Lady

 To Oblige a Lady is a 1931 British comedy film directed by H. Manning Haynes and starring Maisie Gay, Warwick Ward, Lilian Oldland, Haddon Mason and James Carew.
-The film is based on a play by Edgar Wallace.
-It was produced at Beaconsfield Studios as a quota quickie for release as a second feature.
+It was based on a play by Edgar Wallace and produced at Beaconsfield Studios as a quota quickie for release as a second feature.

 Plot

 A couple rent a luxury flat and try to pass it off as their own in order to impress a wealthy relative.